 Term of initial engagement: two or three years

 Salary fair and equitable based on professional experience, job requirements, and the marketplace.
-NATA has salary and benefits information that may be useful to both the candidate and the prospective employer
+NATA has compensation benefits reports that may be useful to both the candidate and the prospective employer

 RPB pension at 15 percent

-Synagogue membership, religious school and nursery school at no charge
+Synagogue membership and religious school at no charge

 Continuing education, including NATA membership